-- To create a Thoroughbred Basic user login, you can use the procedure in Section How to Create User Logins. - To delete a Thoroughbred Basic user login, you can use the procedure in Section How to Delete User Logins. - To stop creating or deleting Thoroughbred Basic user logins, you can use the procedure in Section How to Leave the Install Utility.
+- To create a Thoroughbred Basic user login, you can use the procedure in the section titled How to Create User Logins. - To delete a Thoroughbred Basic user login, you can use the procedure in the section titled How to Delete User Logins. - To stop creating or deleting Thoroughbred Basic user logins, you can use the procedure in the section titled How to Leave the Install Utility.

-If you plan to specify Thoroughbred Basic user logins, you can use the information in Sections How to Create User Logins and How to Leave the Install Utility.
+If you plan to specify Thoroughbred Basic user logins, you can use the information in the sections titled How to Create User Logins and How to Leave the Install Utility.